A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Methodology

-After extracting modality-specific features from the dual branches (i.e., image tokens ${F}_\text{img} \in \mathbb{R}^{256 \times 128}$, and pose embeddings ${F}_\text{pose} \in \mathbb{R}^{33 \times 128}$), we found that the image representation alone was not sufficient to encode subtle postural variations relevant for risk classification.
+After extracting modality-specific features from the dual branches (i.e., image tokens $\xx{{F}_\text{img}} \in \mathbb{R}^{256 \times 128}$, and pose embeddings $\xx{{F}_\text{pose}} \in \mathbb{R}^{33 \times 128}$), we found that the image representation alone was not sufficient to encode subtle postural variations relevant for risk classification.
 Although the backbone extracted general visual features effectively, it lacked contextual focus on regions important for posture interpretation, such as limb orientation or joint symmetry.

 To address this, we introduced a Fine-Grained Attention Module (FGAM) for refining the token sequence (see Figure \ref{fig:EnhancedFineGrainedAttentionModule}).
-Our goal was to let each image patch attend to others within the same modality and enhance discriminative posture cues before engaging in cross-modal fusion.
+Our goal was to let each image patch attend to others within the same modality and enhance discriminative posture cues before engaging in cross-modal fusion. \xx{This intra-modal refinement step addresses a specific limitation of standard fusion approaches.
+Raw CNN features encode general visual patterns but lack sensitivity to postural cues such as limb orientation and joint asymmetry.
+Refining these features within the image modality before cross-modal fusion ensures that the alignment in MGCM operates on postural-cue-aware representations rather than on diffuse general-purpose features.}

-We began by passing ${F}_\text{img}$ through a multi-head self-attention layer with 8 attention heads.
+We began by passing \xx{${F}_\text{img}$} through a multi-head self-attention layer with 8 attention heads.
 This initial attention layer allowed every token to attend to all others in the image sequence and modeled contextual dependencies across spatially distributed patches.
 To preserve the original representation, we added a residual connection followed by a layer normalization operation.
-This yielded an intermediate representation ${F}_1 \in \mathbb{R}^{256 \times 128}$.
+This yielded an intermediate representation $F_1 \in \mathbb{R}^{256 \times 128}$.

 However, this single-layer attention was seen as insufficient for modeling more complex long-range dependencies, such as posture-induced visual distortions.
 We stacked two Lightweight Transformer blocks to address this, where each was designed to refine the representation without incurring high computational cost.
 Each block then included multi-head self-attention, dropout, and a feed-forward sub-layer with expansion from 128 to 512 and back to 128 dimensions.
-The first block transformed ${F}_1$ into ${F}_2$, and the second further refined it into ${F}_3$.
-Finally, the refined tokens ${F}_3$ were passed through a position-wise feed-forward network to reweigh semantic features.
-We again used residual addition and normalization to ensure stability, producing the final enhanced image representation as shown in Equation \eqref{eq:f_img}:
+The first block transformed $F_1$ into $F_2$, and the second further refined it into $F_3$.